Catalyser, Clod Ensemble’s free skills and professional development programme for young creative practitioners, returns in early 2024.

 The first Catalyser took place over 25 days in Autumn 2022, when Clod Ensemble invited twenty young artists to their studios in North Greenwich.
 Co-designed with local young people, Catalyser 2022 aimed to address identified gaps in available support and barriers being faced by those who wish to enter or progress in creative careers.

-Catalyser involves a six-week intensive is followed by six months of continued mentoring and support, encouraging a new generation to make genre-defying work which is rooted in respectful collaboration.
-Through Catalyser, Clod Ensemble shares our expertise in interdisciplinary practice with young artists who are interested in dance, music, theatre and visual arts.
-Free to attend, participants are also given a bursary to participate so that they may have time to develop their creative skills, create new career pathways and be agents of positive social change.
+Participants in Catalyser 2022 were given six months of continued mentoring and support, encouraging a new generation to make genre-defying work rooted in respectful collaboration.
+Through Catalyser 2022, Clod Ensemble shared our expertise in interdisciplinary practice with young artists interested in dance, music, theatre and visual arts.
+Free to attend, participants were also given a bursary to participate so that they may have time to develop their creative skills, create new career pathways and be agents of positive social change.

-Young artists benefit from bespoke training and mentoring from Artistic Directors Suzy Willson and Paul Clark, Clod Ensemble’s Associate Artists and guest facilitators.
-Creative workshops include movement, theatre, sound design, visual arts, and architecture.
-Participants gain access to industry networks, peer-to-peer learning and support, Clod Ensemble’s wider programme of professional development and the free use of our Ensemble Studios to develop their own work.
-Alongside creative skills development, Catalyser provides practical workshops on fundraising, networking, self-producing, and how to engage local communities.
+Young artists benefitted from bespoke training and mentoring from Artistic Directors Suzy Willson and Paul Clark, Clod Ensemble’s Associate Artists and guest facilitators.
+Creative workshops included movement, theatre, sound design, visual arts, and architecture.
+Participants gained access to industry networks, peer-to-peer learning and support, Clod Ensemble’s wider programme of professional development and the free use of our studios in order to develop their own work.
+Alongside creative skills development, Catalyser 2022 provided practical workshops on fundraising, networking, self-producing, and how to engage communities local to project delivery.